MAHESH-M-B/Product_manage/README.md

 # django-Product-manage

-A repository which contain Products Catalogue App which can use for
+A repository which contain Products Catalogue App which can used for </br>
-Load the products in the  excel using any excel reader library (or your own custom reader) of your choice, Given a product name or product code, find the top-most parent of it by its name, Given a product name, display the name of all of its children in sorted order, Display a count of active and in-active products, Display the value of average product price per Category L1 and Category L2,
+1,Load the products in the  excel to database</br>
+2,To find top-most parent of a product  using a its name or product code</br>
+3,To display the name of all of the children in sorted order  using product name</br>
+4,Display the count of active and in-active products</br>
+5,Display the value of average product price per Category L1 and Category L2</br>

 # How to use this branch